jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

     <figcaption>Directed network graph of soybean</figcaption>
 </figure>

 Now, this is more sophisticated network graph with its arf_layout.
-The color is based on modularity and betweenness.
+The color is based on modularity and betweenness centrality.

-What is modularity and betweenness in network theory?
+What is modularity and betweenness centrality in network theory?
-- Modularity
+- **Modularity**

 Way to measure how well a network is divided into communities.

-- Betweenness
+- **Betweenness**

 Way to measure how well nodes connect social circles.